StockSharp/AlgoTrading/API/2201-2300/2256_XDPO_Candle/README.md

 ## Notes

 - Risk management is handled by `StartProtection()` with default settings.
 Adjust `Volume` and protection parameters externally as required.
-- This repository currently contains only the C# version; the Python port is not provided.
+- Implementations are available in both C# and Python.